romanwixinger/profiles-rest-api/documentation/QuestionPOST.md

     The fields 'question' and 'correctAnswers' are strictly required.
 The fields 'subtopic', 'subtopic_id' 'dependencies', 'dependencies_id', appendix', 'hint' and 'imageSrc' are optional but must not be left blank.
+The subtopic has to be specified by using one of the possible fields.
 The field 'validation_type' is optional, must not be left blank and defaults to 'standardValidation.'
 Other valid values for this field are 'standardValidation', 'singleFraction' and 'multipleString'.
 The topic is deduced from the subtopic.